Scotland's Hogg to retire after World Cup

 Having signed his first professional deal with Glasgow Warriors in 2011, Hogg said a "new career beckons".

-"I don't feel my body can achieve the standards that I set myself for much longer," he explained.
+"I don't feel my body can achieve the standards that I set myself for much longer," he said.

+"I've always wanted to finish at the top end of the game.
+After the tournament, a new career beckons and I will attack it in the same manner as I play the game."

+Hogg made his Scotland debut during the 2012 Six Nations and was selected for the British and Irish Lions on three successive occasions - in 2013, 2017 and 2021.

 Go well Hoggy.